Our Future Path! A plan for a better world!

 Even if we could ensure that the majority does rule, that would not be enough to protect all those in the minority.
 The strength of our nation comes from our differences.
 Our government and political system must respect the rights of all of us to live our lives in accordance with our beliefs, so we must not allow even the majority to dictate how we all should live our lives.
 If we are not causing any undue harm to others or to our environment, then we should be able to live our lives as we choose.

 Will these changes be easy?
-They should be, but there will be resistance from groups that currently have undue influence and power over our government.
+They should be, but there will be resistance from those individuals and groups that currently have undue influence and power over our government.
 To succeed, our political system must embrace the concept that we can only truly live our lives as we choose when we are willing to let others live their lives as they choose.

 Economy

 Our economy is one area that often does get a lot of attention.
 To get elected, politicians always seem to be promising ways to stimulate economic growth and to create jobs.
-In most cases, they spout the same old ideas that have been tried repeatedly and have failed repeatedly.
-For instance, some politicians will promise to lower taxes and to reduce regulations, while others will promise to create new programs and to pass new stimulus packages.
+In most cases, they spout out the same old ideas that have been tried repeatedly and have failed repeatedly.
+For instance, some politicians will promise to lower taxes and to reduce regulations, while others will promise to create new programs and to enact new stimulus packages.

-When it comes to job creation, our politicians seem to forget that labor and productivity gains both have dual natures.
+When it comes to job creation, our politicians seem to forget that labor and productivity gains both have a dual nature.
 For employees, their labor is a way to earn money and productivity gains can equal lost jobs, but for employers, labor is an expense and productivity gains can mean staying competitive and may mean more profits.
-Compromises may be needed in order to overcome these differences in employee and employer goals.
+Compromises may be needed to overcome these differences in employee and employer goals.
 One way is to link employee and employer goals so that things like productivity gains will benefit both the employer and their employees.

 The real key to job creation and to full employment is in spreading out the workload to everyone and in ensuring that employees share in the profits from their productivity gains.
 By keeping most workers employed, even if everyone works a little less, we greatly reduce the tax burden needed to support the unemployed and give workers more free time to enjoy life or to prepare for a better job.